 Host Nation/Local National Positions

 SOFA requires that the Department of the Army recruit Local National/Host Nation employees in strict accordance with the Host Nation labor laws.
-If you have a passport from any country other than the U.S., you would typically only be eligible through the vacancies listed on the Local National announcement board.
+If you have a passport from any country other than the U.S., you would typically only be eligible through vacancies listed on these websites:

 Home Based Businesses (HBBs)

-In the Kingdom of Belgium, the laws regarding HBBs are interpreted by the Northern Law Center.
+In the Benelux, laws regarding HBBs vary by country, and are interpreted by the Northern Law Center.
 In certain cases, HBBs may allow Families to work from their Army quarters.
 HBB owners must obtain approval from the garrison commander or senior commander.
 Get more information regarding HBB today by contacting the Northern law Center.

 Military Spouse Employment Partnership